Please also see the PhD funding application forms (on our website under each announcement) and also our advice guide on thinking about a PhD.

 What is the funding for?

 The funding is to be used for the completion of PhD study only (not professional doctorates or Masters awards).
-The funding is to be used for / as a contribution towards a stipend (monthly payment in lieu of a salary – note, this is untaxed, but as a PhD student you are not eligible to sick-pay, maternity pay, pension contributions) and your university registration fees.
+The funding is to be used for a stipend (monthly payment in lieu of a salary – note, this is untaxed, but as a PhD student you are not eligible to sick-pay, maternity pay, pension contributions) and your university registration fees.

 Is co-funding needed?

 No – but if applicants can secure co-funding, it may mean they can increase their stipend or have more support for research and dissemination costs.
 Co-funding can come from Universities, NHS Trusts, Charities, Local Authorities, Industry….anyone!
-We prefer not to see students offering self-funding, as this isn’t in the spirit of our partnership awards.
 Co-funding can be cash, or a fee waiver, paid study leave, or a combination of these.

 Will you fund work that is similar to that which you have already have funded?